Congenital rubella syndrome (CRS)

 Treatment

-Healthcare professionals involved in the treatment of congenital rubella syndrome (CRS) may include general practitioners (GP), paediatricians, infectious disease specialists, ophthalmologists (eye specialists), and neurologists.
+Healthcare professionals involved in the treatment of CRS may include general practitioners (GP), paediatricians, infectious disease specialists, ophthalmologists (eye specialists), and neurologists.
 The need for different healthcare professionals may change over a person’s lifetime and may extend beyond those listed here.

 It is best to discuss your interest in any clinical trials with your medical team to determine suitability and eligibility.